Meet Our Physicians

 During her residency, Dr. Angela married Brad Christman from Lehighton.
 They have two daughters, Hannah and Abigail, and reside in Mahoning Valley.
 Dr. Angela also has two older stepdaughters, Brandie and Nicole, and five grandchildren.
 With her free time, she enjoys spending time with family, traveling, volunteering for her children’s school activities, gardening, and fishing.

-Kathleen Tanner, OD
+Kathleen Tariq, OD

-Dr. Kathleen Tanner joined Houser Newman Associates in June of 2017.
+Dr. Kathleen Tariq joined Houser Newman Associates in June of 2017.
 She was born and raised in Hazleton, Pennsylvania, and graduated from Penn State University with a Bachelor of Science degree.
 Upon graduating, she pursued a Doctor of Optometry degree from the Pennsylvania College of Optometry at Salus University, where she graduated with academic and clinical honors.
-Dr. Tanner completed clinical externships at Hazleton Eye Specialists, Northeastern Eye Institute in Scranton, Eyecare Specialists in Kingston, Wilkes-Barre VA Medical Center, and a low vision rotation at the William Feinbloom Low Vision Center in Philadelphia.
+Dr. Tariq completed clinical externships at Hazleton Eye Specialists, Northeastern Eye Institute in Scranton, Eyecare Specialists in Kingston, Wilkes-Barre VA Medical Center, and a low vision rotation at the William Feinbloom Low Vision Center in Philadelphia.

 Joseph Pancher, OD